dart-lang/language/accepted/future-releases/abstract-external-fields/feature-specification.md

 implementations that are not known statically; the declarations are associated with implementations via an implementation specific mechanism.

-Previously, Dart supported neither abstract nor external variables of any kind.
-Such constructs are useful if viewed as declaring a pair consisting of a setter and a getter.
+Dart does not allow variables of any kind to be abstract or external.
+This may seem obvious because variables are either storage locations (locals) or a combination of a storage location and an implicitly induced getter and possibly setter (all non-local variables), so they always have an implementation.

+However, the need for an abstract or external getter and possibly setter may arise, and a non-local variable declaration is a concise and non-redundant way to specify the desired signatures.

+This need came up in connection with `dart:ffi`, where users write Dart classes in order to specify a native memory layout.
+All instances of the interface will be backed by native (external) code.
+Currently, `dart:ffi` developers use a regular instance variable declaration, like `int foo;`, and add metadata to this declaration in order to specify the corresponding foreign language representation.

+What is actually needed is an external getter and possible setter, but if `dart:ffi` commits to using that then there will be a large amount of client code that declares getter/setter pairs with a non-trivial amount of
+redundancy: The name is specified twice, the type is specified twice, and there might be a need for two copies of metadata specifying the native representation.
+So `dart:ffi` uses regular instance variable declarations today.

+Similarly, a class can of course declare an abstract getter/setter pair if needed, but this again causes the name and type to be specified twice.

-As a workaround, it is possible to use a concrete instance variable as an "abstract instance variable" by simply ignoring the implementation.
-The concrete variable declaration will add the implicitly induced setter and/or getter to the interface of the enclosing class (let us call it `C`).
+As a workaround, it is possible to use a concrete instance variable as a replacement for an abstract getter and possibly setter, by simply ignoring the implementation.
+The concrete variable declaration will add the implicitly induced getter and possible setter to the interface of the enclosing class (let us call it `C`).
 Any concrete subtypes (`class D implements C ..`) will be required to implement said accessors.
+So far, it just works.

 However, if `D` is a _subclass_ of `C` then `D` is not required to implement the accessors.
-Instead, `D` tacity inherits the implementation of the concrete field.
+Instead, `D` tacity inherits the implementation of the concrete variable.
 This may be a bug, because `C` is designed for having these accessors overridden to do specific things that the concrete variable will not do.
-Also, if `D` _does_ override the accessors with a getter and setter as intended, the storage reserved for the concrete instance variable will be a space leak (it's simply unused).
+Also, if `D` _does_ override the accessors with a getter and setter as intended, the storage reserved for the concrete instance variable will be a space leak (it is unused).

 Finally, if null-safety is enabled then a concrete instance variable declaration (say, `int foo;`) is a compile-time error if the type of the variable is non-nullable, unless the variable is initialized in the initializer list of each generative constructor of the class.
+This problem arises both in connection with `dart:ffi` and for a an instance variable which is used as a replacement for an abstract getter and possibly setter.

-So the existing workaround of using a concrete instance variable to emulate an abstract instance variable is inconvenient, error prone, and confusing for a reader of the code, and for a writer of a subclass.
+So the existing workaround of using a concrete instance variable to emulate an abstract instance variable is inconvenient, error prone, and confusing for a reader of the code, and for a writer of a subclass, and similar problems exist when a regular variable is used as a replacement for an external getter and possibly setter.

-A similar perspective can be used as a foundation for the notion of an "external variable".
-We focus on the implicitly induced setter and/or getter for a given variable declaration, and the external variable declaration is thus simply a concise notation for said accessors.

-The need for such accessors came up in connection with `dart:ffi`, where users write Dart classes in order to specify a native memory layout.
-All instances of the interface will be backed by native (external) code.
-Currently, `dart:ffi` developers use a regular field declaration, like `int foo;`, and add metadata to this declaration in order to specify the corresponding foreign language representation.
-But what is actually needed is an external setter and/or getter.

-It is of course possible to declare an external setter and/or getter directly.
-However, this gives rise to duplicate code elements (the name and type and metadata may need to be written twice, and they must be kept consistent when the code is maintained).
-This means that the ability to declare an external variable and avoid this duplication is useful, in a similar way as for the abstract instance variables.
+## Design Idea

+In response to the issues above, this document introduces abstract and external variables.

+The basic idea is that an abstract variable is syntactic sugar for an abstract getter and possibly an abstract setter, and similarly for an external variable, in both cases such that there is no storage and no implementation of the getter and possible setter, and they have the same signatures as the ones that would be induced implicitly by a concrete variable declaration.

+The next section is the normative text that specifies the syntax and semantics that realize this idea.

 ## Feature Specification

-We introduce abstract and external variable declarations.

 An _abstract instance variable declaration_ is an instance variable declaration prefixed by the modifier `abstract`.
 It must not be late, and